 Monitoring Heat Stress.
 The following governs procedures for monitoring heat stress (§ 1006.165, F.S.): Each school must monitor heat stress.
 Heat stress is determined by measuring the ambient temperature, humidity, wind speed, sun angle and cloud cover at the site of the athletic activity.
-The following quidelines are to be adhered for the following heat stress readings (as suggested by the

-FHSAA SMAC): Reading Permitted Activity ≤ 82.0 Normal activities.
+The following guidelines are to be adhered for the following heat stress readings (as suggested by the FHSAA SMAC): Reading Permitted Activity ≤ 82.0 Normal activities.
 82.1 - 87.0 Three (3) separate four (4) minute rest breaks per hour of activity.

-Maximum two (2) hour activity time.
+87.1 - 90.0 Maximum two (2) hour activity time.
 Four (4) separate four (4) minute rest breaks per hour of activity.
-For football, student-athletes are restricted to helmet, shoulder pads and shorts during activity.
+For football, student athletes are restricted to helmet, shoulder pads and shorts during activity.
 90.1 - 92.0 Maximum one (1) hour activity time.
 Five (5) separate four (4) minute rest breaks.
 No protective equipment permitted.
-No conditioning activities permitted.

-≥ 92.1 No outdoor activities.
+No conditioning activities permitted. \geq 92.1 No outdoor activities.
 A Wet Bulb Globe Thermometer (WBGT) should be used to measure heat stress.
-A WBGT reading should be taken 30 minutes prior to any scheduled outdoor practice start time and then should be continually monitored at least every hour until the conclusion of practice (to monitor for any indicated modifications to practice length, rest breaks, or equipment).
-Schools must complete the Heat Stress Measurement and Record Chart (Appendix E) for all outdoor activities.
+A WBGT reading should be used to measure heat stress.
+A WBGT reading should be taken 30 minutes prior to any scheduled outdoor practice start time and then should be continually monitored at least every hour until the conclusion of practice to monitor for any indicated modifications to practice length, rest breaks, or equipment.
+Schools must complete the Heat Stress Measurement and Record Chart (Appendix A) for all outdoor activities.
+The Perry Weather site-specific WBGT reading shall be used to obtain reading.
+There should be at least one coach or athletic trainer assigned to monitor alerts from Perry Weather.
+If the Perry Weather site reading is unavailable, the school must make a manual reading.
+If at any point during an activity a school receives a heat stress alert from Perry Weather they should immediately make adjustments to comply with restrictions.

 Cooling zones must be available for each outdoor athletic contest, practice, workout or conditioning session.
 Cooling zones must include the immediate availability of cold-water immersion tubs or equivalent and can also include the following: ice sponges and towels or tarps that can be filled with ice and wrapped around individuals to rapidly cool internal body temperature.
-The presence of an employee or volunteer trained to administer cold-water immersion is required.
-Each school's emergency action plan must include a procedure for onsite cooling using coldwater immersion or equivalent means before a studentathlete is transported to a hospital for exertional heatstroke.
-Coaches must adopt a heat injury prevention philosophy by promoting unrestricted access to water at all times and a student-athlete should never be denied access to water.
-Student-athletes who participate in activities that last for an extended amount of time or multiple activities in a day should be provided electrolytes to assist in rehydration.
+The presence of an employee or volunteer trained to administer an cold-water immersion is required.
+Each school's emergency action plan must include a procedure for onsite cooling using cold-water immersion or equivalent means before a student-athlete is transported to a hospital for exertional heatstroke.
+Coaches must adopt a heat injury prevention philosophy by promoting unrestricted access to water at all times and a student-athlete should never be access to water.
+Student athletes denied who participate in activities that last for an extended amount of time or multiple activities in a day should be provided electrolytes to assist in rehydration.
 Rest breaks must involve unlimited hydration intake and rest without any activity involved.
-Each athletic coach involving outdoor practices or events shall annually complete training in exertional heat illness identification, prevention and response, including the effective administration of cooling zones.
+Each athletic coach involving outdoor practices or events shall annually complete training in exertional heat illness identification, prevention and response, including the effective administration